-You all know how great these games are.
-I am also willing to bet that you don’t need a gameplay overview, either.
-So I am going to approach these games from a different angle.
+We all know how great these games are.
+I’m also willing to bet that you don’t need a gameplay overview, either.
+Let’s approach Super Mario All Stars from a different angle.
 Let us explore why these legendary games are so undeniably special.
 What is it about these games that make them so much more compelling than the imitators?
 I played both the NES and the 16-bit All-Stars versions.
 I spoke with gamers and non-gamers alike.
-I even looked to Nintendo themselves for answers (They were silent.
+And I even looked to Nintendo themselves for answers (They were silent.
 If I can ever get anybody to talk to me, I will post it in this feature).

 Here is what I came up with.

 This is the game that made me a gamer.
 Looking at it now it seems primitive, but back then it seemed Mario games were always given top-notch production values.
 I remember being in awe at just how much bigger this game was in scope and variety than the other games that I played.
 You had day and night levels, snow and maze levels, water and underground levels.
 You even had castle levels!
 The sheer variety was staggering!

 Another thing that set this game apart from many other platformers was the fact that the game played like one coherent adventure through the Mushroom Kingdom.
 I love how each level began right where Mario left off from the last one.
 This made the adventure seamless.
 I also loved how each castle teased you with a toad, making the moment that I finally conquered the game and saved the Princess all the sweeter.